Block/Whitelist Edge Extensions using Intune

 Block/whitelist Chrome Extensions Using Intune

-Step 1 – Find the Extension ID that you want to Whitelist
+Step 1 – Find the Extension’s ID for Whitelisting

 • Launch the Microsoft Edge browser.